 You can join the library by visiting any East Riding Library in person, or you can join the library online.

 There are board books, picture books and DVDs for babies, toddlers and parents.

 Babies under eight weeks old can focus on black and white images more easily than normal books with coloured pictures.
 Every library has a selection of these books.
-You can find a reading list on the library catalogue, and reserve more titles online with your library card number and PIN to be delivered to your local library.
+You can also search the library catalogue and reserve titles online with your library card number and PIN to be delivered to your local library.